Welcome!

 Fishing

 Fishing regulations follow typical inland regulation for the northern, bass, muskellunge and pike zone.
 Stocking, primarily of panfish, started in 2013 with black crappie, bluegill, largemouth bass and northern pike to help the fishery recover from the winter kill events.
 Brown and yellow bullheads, tolerant of low oxygen conditions, surged in abundance after the fish kills.
 We are working to help re-establish the lake ecosystem through selective fish stocking monitored through regular lake surveys.
+We have installed aerators to ensure adequate oxygenation of the water when the lakes are iced over.
+Please see our Aerator page for more information about their location and how to avoid them while boating and snowmobiling.

 Wildlife

-Our lakes are home to numerous species of water birds, including bald eagles, loons, green herons, geese, swans, and sand hill cranes.
-We are also on the Mississippi Flyway.
+The Pickerel Chain Lake is on the Mississippi Flyway.
 About 40% of all North American migrating waterfowl and shorebirds use this route.
 There are many actions we can take to help maintain bird habitats, including shoreline restoration, use of phosphorus-free products, and watching and recreating at least 200 feet away from wildlife.

 Our lake is also home to a family of otters - first spotted in 2023!
 Thanks to Jody Hanson for the pictures.